 Pay your tax bill through your mortgage company.
 Please do not forget that it is your responsibility to ensure it is paid.

-Payments may be dropped off at the Municipal Building at 1211 John Counter Boulevard.
+Payments may be dropped off at the Municipal Building at 1211 John Counter Blvd.
 Please do not place cash in the drop box.

 Please make your cheque payable to City of Kingston and mail it to: